 - This course addresses the underpinning knowledge and outlines the responsibilities of people who are authorised to enter our electrical stations

-- Awareness and information session with online assessment.
+- Awareness and information session with online assessment and practical components.

 - Authorised to access Essential Energy Electrical Stations

 - General awareness/emergencies

 - Step and touch potential